-We are working hard to bring you up-to-date information and resources for Initiative 19-04, the Offender Reentry Program Amendment (ORPA).
+We are working hard to bring you up-to-date information and resources for Initiative 22-18, the Offender Reintegration Program Amendment (ORPA), and Initiative 22-07, the Voting Rights for Incarcerated Individuals Amendment.
 You can also visit us on Facebook to stay up to date. fb.me/FloridiansForRedeemablePeople

 At Floridians For Redeemable People, Redemption of rehabilitated individuals, Restoration of families, and Reintegration of individuals into society is at the forefront of what we’re working towards.
 ORPA is designed to be a catalyst that helps incarcerated individuals realize their goals and fulfill their potential.
-Learn more about ORPA by downloading our manifesto and join us in bringing about positive change.
+It will give incarcerated individuals the incentive to seek out rehabilitation and betterment by providing a mechanism for review for supervised release--basically, a right to review.
+You can learn more about ORPA by downloading our manifesto.

 "Act as if what you do makes a difference.
 It does."